Storytelling, designed for the next generation

 Speaking and commissions

-Since the start of my career, I’ve spoken as a contributor to programmes including Times Radio, BBC Radio Wales and BBC Radio Merseyside’s Youth Panel, providing commentary on stories and issues relevant to younger audiences.
+Since the start of my career, I’ve featured as a guest contributor to programmes including Times Radio, BBC Radio Wales and BBC Radio Merseyside’s Youth Panel, providing commentary on stories and issues relevant to younger audiences.
 For commissions, speaking, panel or broadcast enquiries, please feel free to get in touch.
 If you’d like to reach out, please feel free to fill out some info and I’ll be sure to get back to you as soon as possible.